Marta Rodríguez

-Marta Rodriguez (born 1 December 1933) is a prolific Colombian documentary filmmaker, producer, director, and writer.
-Rodriguez was married to Jorge Silva, who served as co-director on many of their projects.
+Marta Rodríguez (born 1 December 1933) is a prolific Colombian documentary filmmaker, producer, director, and writer.
+Rodríguez was married to Jorge Silva, who served as co-director on many of their projects.
 Her notable films include Chircales (1972), Campesinos (1975), and Nuestra voz de tierra, memoria y futuro (1982).
 Her works focuses on the lives and experiences of Colombia's working class.
 She is considered a pioneer of anthropological documentary filmmaking in Latin America.

 Biography

-Marta Rodriguez was born on 1 December 1933 in Bogotá, Colombia, and became the youngest daughter of the widowed mother of 4.
-According to Rodriguez, her mother came from a poor village and worked as a teacher in a country school.
+Marta Rodríguez was born on 1 December 1933 in Bogotá, Colombia, and became the youngest daughter of the widowed mother of 4.
+According to Rodríguez, her mother came from a poor village and worked as a teacher in a country school.
 Her father, on the contrary, was a successful coffee exporter.
 He died unexpectedly when Marta was still in womb.
 In 1953, the mother sold a family farm and took the family to Spain so that all her children could study there.
-In 1957, Rodriguez went to Paris, where she met a priest Antonio Hortelano.
+In 1957, Rodríguez went to Paris, where she met a priest Antonio Hortelano.
 Through him, she found employment at the La Roquette women's prison.
 While helping Hortelano with Spanish itinerant workers, she saw the scenes that made her want to create movies.
 When she returned to Bogotá in 1958, in a small cineclub she met Jorge Silva, her future husband and cinematographer of all her films (Note: Silva was born in Girardot, Colombia, in 1941, in a very poor village, he never had a father.
 He had changed numerous jobs until he started collaborating with the Associated Press as a journalist.
 Working as a photographer and a reporter, he developed an interest in filmmaking.
 In 1963 he released his debut, Días de Papel.).

-In Colombia, Rodriguez entered the National University and studied sociology under Camilo Torres, who influenced her greatly and shaped her social and political views.
-In 1961, Rogriguez went back to Paris and enrolled in a program of studies at the Musée de l'Homme.
+In Colombia, Rodríguez entered the National University and studied sociology under Camilo Torres, who influenced her greatly and shaped her social and political views.
+In 1961, Rodríguez went back to Paris and enrolled in a program of studies at the Musée de l'Homme.
 In 1962-64, she studied ethnographic film classes with Jean Rouch.
 When she got back to Colombia in 1965, she pursued fllmmaking.
 Jorge Silva, who already had some experience in filmmaking, became her cinematographer, up until his death in 1987 they were partners and co-creators.